ParthSareen/CalendarGPT/README.md

    - Enable the Google Calendar API for your project
    - Create credentials (OAuth client ID) for a desktop application
    - Download the `credentials.json` file and place it in the project directory
-4. Set up the Twilio API credentials:
+4. Set up the Twilio API credentials (can skip if running `cli.py`):
    - Sign up for a [Twilio account](https://www.twilio.com/try-twilio)
    - Get your Account SID and Auth Token from the Twilio console
    - Set the following environment variables: